cording12/cod_tracker/README.md

-# cod_tracker
+# CoD stat tracker
- Tracks and visualizes player stats for CoD:Cold War
+ Tracks and visualizes player stats for CoD:Cold War.
+Allows the user to compare their current performance with previous Call of Duties played on the same platform.
+Uses the Tracker.GG API to directly feed data to the app.